sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 work with two 'wrappers' that take care of building and running your containers in such a way that you usually don't need to interact with container images and containers directly.
 I explain all of that in greater detail a bit later.

 With the knowledge of what EEs are, I guess everyone can easily imagine why they solve the issues `venvs` have.

-Essentially, you define and extend your EE as necessary while you actively develop Ansible content.
-Since everything is now neatly packaged in a container, you can easily share and reuse it.
+Essentially, you **define and extend your EE** as necessary **while you actively develop** Ansible content.
+This is *exactly* the same workflow you are used to when developing
+Ansible Content with `venvs`.
+This time however, since everything is now neatly packaged in a container, you can now essentially share your development environment.
+With
+*everything* you have modified.
+Be it settings within the EE, installed system packages or Python packages, as well as every Ansible content you depend on when running your
+Ansible code.

+EEs effectively eleminate the ".. but it works on my machine!" :sunglasses:.

 ### Execution environments: Getting started